Best Pressure Washer

 Simpson MSH3125 MegaShot

-If you're looking for a pressure washer for heavy-duty jobs, you can't go wrong with the Simpson MegaShot.
+If you're seeking a pressure washer for heavy-duty jobs, the Simpson MegaShot should be your go-to.
 This model showed some of the strongest spraying power that we've seen.
 If the smaller, weaker models are commuter cars, the MegaShot is a monster truck.
 It's loud, it's strong, and it's large.
-While the Simpson isn't the lightest model in our review, it is still easy to roll around because of its beefy wheels and inflatable tires.
-The best thing about the MegaShot is its incredible spraying power.
-This machine is capable of washing 2-story buildings, cleaning the thickest of mud off of toys, and even removing certain types of paint.
-If you're looking for a washer that can tackle the toughest jobs, this is the one.
+Though not the lightest model in our review, it is still easy to roll around thanks to its inflatable tires and beefy wheels.
+The best thing about this machine is its incredible spraying power.
+It's capable of washing 2-story buildings, cleaning the thickest of mud off of toys, and even removing certain types of paint.
+If you're looking for a washer that can tackle the toughest jobs out there, this is the one.

-The Simpson does have a few things that are less than favorable about it.
-While the oversized tires are useful for moving the unit around a garage, yard, or driveway, they don't help when it comes to transporting this model from site to site.
-Instead, this model feels bulky and awkward to lift into a truck bed without the help of a friend or a ramp.
-Also, the extra power of a gasoline engine comes with inherent drawbacks — toxic fuels, noise, smoke, and potential for oil leaks.
+The Simpson does have a few things that we found less than favorable.
+While the oversized tires are useful for moving the unit around a garage, driveway, or yard, they don't really help when it comes to transporting this model from site to site.
+Instead, this model is bulky and awkward, and you may need to enlist the help of a friend or a ramp to lift into a truck bed.
+Also, there are inherent drawbacks to having the extra power of a gasoline engine — toxic fuels, smoke, noise, and the potential for oil leaks.
 If switching to electric tools is a goal, the Megashot isn't the right model for you.
-However, our team found the performance of this model difficult to compare to.
+However, our team found the performance of this model difficult to beat.

 Read Full Review: Simpson MSH3125 MegaShot